Selah Season | Purpose Life Church

 Prevent Burnout Before It Starts

-Normalize rest and longevity in leadership before the weight of ministry becomes unsustainable.
+Normalizing rest and longevity in leadership before the weight of ministry becomes unsustainable is not just wise.
+It is essential.
+Selah Season is how we do that proactively.

 02